sushanthk-262/openvino_build_deploy/demos/fix_your_posture_demo/README.md

 # Fix Your Posture demo with OpenVINO™

-This project utilizes OpenVINO for real-time head pose estimation, detecting faces, keypoints, and head angles (yaw, pitch, roll).
+This project utilizes OpenVINO for real-time head pose estimation, detecting faces, keypoints, and head angles (yaw, pitch, and roll).
 It helps monitor neck posture and provides feedback to prevent poor posture habits while using a computer.
+Running as a background script, it notifies you when you are not maintaining proper posture without interfering with your day-to-day tasks.

 ## Features

 - Face detection
 - Keypoint detection
-- Head pose estimation
+- Head pose estimation (Yaw, Pitch and Roll)
-- Real-time feedback on neck posture
+- Real-time feedback on neck posture (Good posture and Slouchy posture)
 - Notifications for poor posture (Win10toast notifications)

 ![Good Posture](assets/ypr-good.png)